 The purpose of this layer is to add some depth by playing a rhythmic phrase that is complementary to the melody.

 1) The first thing I have done is switch on the animator and set the phrase to ‘Staccato Chord 3’.
-Of course, there are many different phrases that would work in this context.
+Of course, many different phrases would work in this context.
 The best thing to do is to try a few and see which one fits best with the other layer.

 2) Then, as with the melody layer, I went through the notes, adjusting the velocities.

 3) I automated the dynamics parameter within the animator to make the passage less mechanical.